AspectOfJerry/aspectofjerry-dev/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Feature request
+name: Enhancement
-about: Propose an idea for this project
+about: Improve a feature
 title: ''
-labels: feature
+labels: enhancement
 assignees: ''

 ---

 **Describe your idea**
-A clear and concise description of your feature.
+A clear and concise description of your idea

 **Describe the solution you'd like**
 A clear and concise description on how this would be implemented or ideas.